-Water soluble contrast is a clear liquid containing iodine, and barium is a milky-white contrast liquid.
-Both show up on x-ray and allow the radiologist to see parts of the body clearly.
-Most pediatric radiologists use water soluble contrast during contrast enemas.
-Both water soluble contrast and barium are effective and safe contrast agents for enemas in infants and children.
+Water-soluble contrast is a clear liquid containing iodine, and barium is a milky-white contrast liquid.
+Both show up on x-rays and allow the radiologist to see parts of the body clearly.
+Most pediatric radiologists use water-soluble contrast during contrast enemas.
+Both water-soluble contrast and barium are effective and safe contrast agents for enemas in infants and children.

-During a contrast enema study, a small tube is inserted into your child's rectum and the colon her large intestine are filled with contrast material.
+During a contrast enema study, a small tube is inserted into your child's rectum and the colon and large intestine are filled with contrast material.

 Once the contrast fills the colon and large intestine, a special type of x-ray technology, called fluoroscopy, is used to take pictures of these organs.